CartoDB/carto-selfhosted/customizations/README.md

 + POSTGRES_ADMIN_PASSWORD=<FILL_ME>
 ```

-3. Fill the `<FILL_ME>` parameters
+3. Replace the `<FILL_ME>` placeholders with the right values.

 #### Configure SSL

-By default CARTO will try to connect to your Postgresql without SSL.
-In case you want to connect via SSL, you can configure it via the next env vars
+By default CARTO Self Hosted will try to connect to your PostgreSQL without SSL.
+In case you want to connect via SSL, you can configure it via the following env vars:

 ```
 WORKSPACE_POSTGRES_SSL_ENABLED=true
 WORKSPACE_POSTGRES_SSL_MODE=require
 ```

-> :warning: In case you are connecting to a Postgresql where the SSL certificate is selfsigned or from a custom CA you will need to configure the `WORKSPACE_POSTGRES_SSL_CA` variable
+> :warning: In case you are connecting to a PostgreSQL where the SSL certificate is selfsigned or from a custom CA you will need to configure the `WORKSPACE_POSTGRES_SSL_CA` variable.

 1. Copy you CA `.crt` file inside `certs` folder.
-Rename the CA `.crt` file to `postgresql-ssl-ca.crt`
+Rename the CA `.crt` file to `postgresql-ssl-ca.crt`.

-2. Uncomment the `WORKSPACE_POSTGRES_SSL_CA` env var in the `customer.env` file
+2. Uncomment the `WORKSPACE_POSTGRES_SSL_CA` env var in the `customer.env` file:

 ```diff
 # Only applies if Postgres SSL certificate is selfsigned, read the documentation